rubocop/rubocop/README.md

 Additionaly the output can be redirected to a file instead of `$stdout` with the `-o/--out` option.

+Some of the built-in formatters produce **machine-parsable** output and they are considered public APIs.
+The rest of the formatters are for humans, so parsing their outputs is discouraged.

 You can enable multiple formatters at the same time by specifying `-f/--format` multiple times.
 The `-o/--out` option applies to the previously specified `-f/--format`, or the default `progress` format if no `-f/--format` is specified before the `-o/--out` option.